The content library in Configuration Manager

 By default, Configuration Manager creates a content library on the central administration site when the site is installed.
 The content library is placed on the drive of the site server that has the most free disk space.
 Because you can't install a distribution point on the central administration site, you can't prioritize the drives for use by the content library.
 Similar to the content library on other site servers and on distribution points, when the drive that contains the content library runs out of available disk space, the content library automatically spans to the next available drive.

 Configuration Manager uses the content library on the central administration site in the following scenarios:

-When you create content on the central administration site.
+You create content on the central administration site

-When you migrate content from another Configuration Manager site and assign the central administration site as the site that manages that content.
+You migrate content from another Configuration Manager site, and assign the central administration site as the site that manages that content

 Use the following options to manage the content library on the central administration site: